Banzay13/secure-share/README.md

 - The server receives your information encrypted and cannot decrypt it, because the link or the passphrase never send to the server.

-- After you send the link and the passphrase via any kind of commun ication, the recipient browser decrypts it and the information is deleted from the server.
+- After you send the link and the pasassphrase via any kind of commun ication, the recipient browser decrypts it and the information is deleted from the server.

 ## Prerequisites